Synophalos

 Synophalos is an extinct genus of bivalved arthropod.
 The genus contains a single species, Synophalos xynos, found in the Cambrian Stage 3-aged Chengjiang biota of Yunnan, China.
 The body has approximately 6 (possibly 7) abdominal segments, which terminate in a forked unsegmented tail.
+The holotype specimen is around 2.4 cm long.
 It is noted for having been found in unusual chain-like associations where up to 20 individuals were connected via the insertion of the tail into the head carapace of the preceding individual.
-Similar behaviour is not known in any other arthropod, living or extinct.
-Its purpose is unknown, though it may have served a reproductive, migratory, or defensive purpose, with the authors of the describing paper considering migration as its most likely function.
-In 2009, Xian-Guang et al. tentatively referred Synophalos to Waptiidae.
+While the linking behaviour of Synophalos is unique among known arthropods living or extinct, other animals do form lines for a variety of purposes, such as the migratory queues of the Caribbean spiny lobster (Palinurus argus).
+Individuals found in chains are around 5.7 to 8.7 mm in length, smaller than the max size.
+The purpose of the chaining behaviour in Synophalos is uncertain, but could have served for reproduction, migration, or protection.
+The authors of the describing paper considered migration the most likely candidate.
+The describers tentatively referred Synophalos to Waptiidae.

+Etymology

+Synophalos comes from ancient Greek Synodia meaning "company of travellers" and Hyphalos meaning "under the sea" or "submerged."